veenzent/wireframing/README.md

 It emphasizes **layout, structure, and navigation flow** rather than detailed visuals or styling.
 This type of wireframe is ideal for **early-stage planning** and helps designers and stakeholders focus on user experience and functionality before moving to high-fidelity design.

+## 🧰 Wireframing Tools

+Wireframing tools make it easier to visualize, design, and iterate on layout structures efficiently.
+These tools allow designers to move from rough sketches to interactive prototypes while collaborating with team members in real time.

+### 🔹 Popular Wireframing Tools

+- **Figma**
+  Figma is a cloud-based design and prototyping tool widely used for creating wireframes, UI designs, and interactive prototypes.
+  **Key Features:**
+  - Real-time collaboration — multiple users can work on the same design simultaneously.
+  - Components and styles — reuse design elements to maintain consistency across screens.
+  - Easy prototyping — link frames together to simulate user flows.
+  - Cross-platform accessibility — works directly in the browser, with no installation required.
+  **Why It’s Useful:**
+  Figma’s intuitive interface and collaborative features make it ideal for teams working remotely or in agile environments.
+It allows quick feedback loops, reducing design time and improving workflow efficiency.

+- **Adobe XD**
+  A powerful tool for designing wireframes, prototypes, and UI layouts.
+It integrates well with other Adobe products and supports interactive design and testing.

+- **Sketch**
+  A macOS-based design tool known for its simplicity and efficiency in creating wireframes and UI mockups.
+It’s popular among designers for its extensive plugin ecosystem.

+- **Balsamiq**
+  Focuses on low-fidelity wireframing.
+Its hand-drawn style helps stakeholders focus on structure and functionality rather than visual details.

+- **Miro**
+  A collaborative online whiteboard that’s great for brainstorming and creating low-fidelity wireframes and flow diagrams.

+---

+### 🌟 Recommended Tool: Figma
+Among all the tools available, **Figma** stands out as one of the most versatile and beginner-friendly platforms for wireframing.
+Its **cloud-based collaboration**, **easy learning curve**, and **prototyping capabilities** make it a top choice for both new and experienced designers.
+Whether you’re sketching out a simple layout or developing a full design system, Figma helps bring ideas to life quickly and effectively.